 On February 24, 2016, GasLog's subsidiary, GAS-twenty six Ltd., completed the sale and leaseback of the Methane Julia Louise with Lepta Shipping.
 Lepta Shipping has the right to on-sell and lease back the vessel.
-The vessel was sold to Lepta Shipping for a total consideration approximately equivalent to its current book value.
+The vessel was sold to Lepta Shipping for a total consideration approximately equivalent to its book value at the time of the sale.
 GasLog has leased back the vessel under a bareboat charter from Lepta Shipping for a period of up to 20 years.
 GasLog has the option to re-purchase the vessel on pre-agreed terms no earlier than the end of year ten and no later than the end of year 17 of the bareboat charter.
 The vessel remains on its 11 year charter with MSL.